davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/templates/introduction.html.markdown

 ## Example Template

-Below is an example of a basic template that is nearly fully functional.
-It is just missing valid AWS access keys.
-Otherwise, it would work properly with `packer build`.
+Below is an example of a basic template that could be invoked with `packer build`.
+It would create an instance in AWS, and once running copy a script to it and run that script using SSH.

+-&gt; **Note:** This example requires an account with Amazon Web Services.
+There are a number of parameters which need to be provided for a functional build to take place.
+See the [Amazon builder](/docs/builders/amazon.html) documentation for more information.

 ``` {.javascript}
 {